 Our Sphere and Wand Locket looks almost like a globe—open it up to reveal a secret fortune scroll in which you can also personalize.

 To make the most out of meet-ups, one suggestion is to set plans to make each minute worth it.
 Of course, things might change and a dinner reservation doesn’t need to be set in stone, but having a general idea of how you choose to spend each moment may eliminate the time needed to brainstorm activities and such.
 There’s nothing wrong with impromptu visits, of course, if you’re both the spontaneous type.

 If you’ve been writing messages for the locket and have extra sayings from your heart, you can even sprinkle these little pieces of paper in her suitcase the next she visits.
 And when she unpacks, she’ll think of you.
 Need help with inspiration?
 We’ve got you with this post on love quotes.

 Make Everyday Things Count

 Sometimes, it’s the little things that mean the most.
-Although it’s nice to celebrate holidays, a birthday, and other occasions, there’s beauty in the everyday.
+Although it’s nice to celebrate holidays, a birthday, and other occasions like a long-distance anniversary, there’s beauty in the everyday.
 Keep the relationship between your girlfriend, friend, or family member exciting by spreading joy on an otherwise ordinary Tuesday morning or Thursday afternoon.